elephantscale/es-training-new/terraform/slides/Terraform-Basics.md

 ## Using Multiple Providers

-* For a terraform resource, the _providers_ argument specifies which provider will manage the resource
+* For a Terraform resource, the _providers_ argument specifies which provider will manage the resource
   - In no provider is specified, the default provider is used
 * In the example below, the EC2 instance "Ohio" is being created by the default provider while "Virginia" is being created by the us-east-1 provider